AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 This section describes how to implement domain boundary conditions in AMReX.
-A ghost cell that is outside of the valid region can be thought of as either “interior” (which includes periodic and coarse-fine ghost cells), or “physical”.
+A ghost cell that is outside of the valid region can be thought of as either "interior" (which includes periodic and coarse-fine ghost cells), or "physical".
 Physical boundary conditions can occur on domain boundaries and can be characterized as inflow, outflow, slip/no-slip walls, etc., and are ultimately linked to mathematical Dirichlet or Neumann conditions.